This Malaysian Teacher Quit Her Job To Revolutionise Education Around The Country

 My goal for myself and the organisation is that we will not grow weary in serving our country.

-All this month, SAYS will be featuring inspiring stories of extraordinary Malaysian changemakers in collaboration with Wiki Impact
+SAYS is featuring inspiring stories of extraordinary Malaysian changemakers in collaboration with Wiki Impact

 Wiki Impact is an online platform dedicated to the impact industry.
 They share stories and data on issues that matter, highlighting impact-driven organisations and changemakers on the ground.
 Categories include poverty alleviation, social justice, gender equality, healthcare and education for all, environmental sustainability, animal welfare, impact influencers, and more!